 - Scramble one egg in same frying pan.

-- Chop in bite size or small pieces.
+- Chop in bite small pieces.

 - Add to rice mixture and toss.